 This is not entirely true.
 São Paulo has plenty of traffic jams.
 Enough to rank among the cities with the worst traffic in the world.
 Over the years, the city bypassed this problem by developing a peculiar way of urban organization.

 Every district of São Paulo works like a mini-city, having nearly everything you need.
 This makes it unnecessary for someone to go out of his neighborhood frequently and face gigantic traffic jams.

-I lived in São Paulo, in the western region (more specifically, in the Butantã district).
+I lived in São Paulo, in the western region (more specifically, in the Butantã district, where is USP, a university that receives many foreigners to study in Brazil).
 Never had been to any of the violent Zona Leste (eastern zone) districts, except those closest to the center like Tatuapé.
 I was once in a very dangerous district in the extreme south, but only because I took the wrong bridge when crossing the Pinheiros river.

 If you ask people who lived there their whole lives, chances are their stories will be similar.
 Most of the time they spend in their neighborhood and adjacent districts.
 I am not saying this is good.
 This kind of social segregation is bad in the long term.
 However, I am just stating a fact: You will not need to cross dangerous districts frequently unless you live close to one.